nvbf/volley-score/README.md

 `OBSPLUGINPATH=/home/dir/obs/ PORT=3001 node index.js`

-## Update from another computer than is prodcasting.
+## Update from another computer than is brodcasting.
 We recommend to install and try https://ngrok.com/

 with ngrok you can access your local website from the internet.
 And therefor update the local computer from a tablet or similar. without having to start this webapp on their computer.